pwr-Solaar/Solaar/docs/index.md

 that lets it directly communicate with the Logitech devices it manages using special Logitech-proprietary (HID++) commands.
 Each Logitech device implements a different subset of these commands.
-Solaar is thus only able to make the changes to devices that devices implement.
+Solaar is thus only able to make the changes that a particular device supports.

 Solaar is not a device driver and does not process normal input from devices.
 It is thus unable to fix problems that arise from incorrect handling of